TomSpencerLondon/CV/README.md

 I am a teacher now moving into Coding and training on the intensive 12 weeks of [Makers Academy](https://github.com/makersademy).
 I am running a coding blog and also a youtube site directed towards sharing things I have picked up on my coding journey.

 My varied work experience and interests enhance my understanding of the world and I have now developed a positive attitude to work which I continue to build on using research on learning and also on productivity.
-My undergraduate and postgraduate study  may seem like an unusual combination, but I have always had an aptitude for working with computers and my teaching practice has enabled me to explore online learning systems for young people including setting up a youtube site and website for my students: https://goo.gl/BnDrC7.
-My success in undergoing this transition is further evidence of my ability to work hard, learn rapidly, and adapt.
+My undergraduate and postgraduate study may seem like an unusual combination, but I have always had an aptitude for working with computers and my teaching practice has enabled me to explore online learning systems for young people including setting up a youtube site and website for my students.
+My success in undergoing the transition from teacher to coder is further evidence of my ability to work hard, learn rapidly, and adapt.

 From my rich employment history I have gained a diverse set of skills, which equip me to be a versatile employee.
 My experience in teaching and working with colleagues has helped develop my organisational, communication and interpersonal skills, meaning I am able to step into the leadership role when it is required of me but am equally comfortable assisting my colleagues to achieve a common goal.
 I believe my nontraditional career path allows me to approach this role from a unique perspective and use my creativity as an advantage.
 I look forward to hearing from you.